 |C+ (77.0-79.9)||C (73.0-76.9)||C- (70.0-72.9)|

 Final averages are not rounded; to earn a grade of B instead of a grade of B-, for example, you need a final average of ≥83.0.
 These ranges are fixed with the following caveats:

 Feel free to stop by my office (Julian 364) without an appointment at any of these times:

 Office hours on Tuesday are by appointment only as I am in lab all day.
-If you wish to schedule an appointment at another time, please catch me after class or lab, send me an email, or drop by my office.
+If you wish to schedule an appointment at another time, please catch me before or after class or lab, send me an email, or drop by my office.

 A textbook is a poor substitute for the active learning that takes place in a classroom.
 Although attendance at class sessions is not required, I encourage you to take advantage of our time together by engaging fully with the material and with your classmates during class.
 Class begins promptly at its scheduled time, so please plan to arrive and to settle in promptly so you are ready to work.
 Should you miss class, it is your responsibility to know and to understand the material covered that day; ask a classmate for a copy of his or her notes and visit the course website for copies of handouts.

 You are expected to attend all lab sessions, arriving on time and ready to work; arriving late and unexcused absences will affect your final grade in lab.
 If you need to miss lab for any reason (travel to athletic events, academic conflicts, illness, etc.), then we will find an alternative time when you can make appropriate contributions to your group's lab work.